 Where the target SMETS1 ESME or SMETS1 GSME does not support the retrieval of the Disablement Threshold (with its SMETS1 meaning) and an Update Payment Mode (SRV 1.6) Service Request has never been successfully executed in relation to the target SMETS1 ESME or SMETS1 GSME, the S1SP shall return the relevant Unsupported Value for the Disablement Threshold value (with its SMETS1 meaning) in any SMETS1 Response.

-Where the SMETS1 GSME has never successfully processed a Set Payment Mode (with its DUIS meaning) Service Request and where the SMETS1 Response specifies SuspendDebtEmergency is true (with its MMC meaning) then this may not indicate that the GSME is behaving as required by SMETS1 in relation to Suspend Debt Emergency (with its SMETS1 meaning).
+Where the SMETS1 ESME has never successfully processed a Set Payment Mode (with its DUIS meaning) Service Request and where the SMETS1 Response specifies SuspendDebtEmergency is true (with its MMC meaning) then this may not indicate that the GSME is behaving as required by SMETS1 in relation to Suspend Debt Emergency (with its SMETS1 meaning).

 Where clause 18.5(ii) applies, any StartTimes returned in the SMETS1 Response will always have 00 seconds.